-5 Uses a good range of sentence structures and appropriate vocabulary.
+E Liese a good range of contance structures and appropriate vessbulary.
+Only minor 5 Uses a good range of sentence structures and appropriate vocabulary.
 Only minor errors.
 Appropriate register.
 4 Uses an adequate range of sentence structures and mostly appropriate vocabulary.
-4 Errors do not obscure meaning.
+Errors do not obscure meaning.
 Appropriate register.
 3 Uses an adequate range of sentence structures and mostly appropriate vocabulary, but errors sometimes obscure meaning OR: Although meaning is clear, range of sentence structures and vocabulary is limited and too basic for the task 2 Range of sentence structures is inadequate and vocabulary is often inappropriate.
 Meaning is sometimes unclear 1 Range & appropriacy of sentence structures and vocabulary is inadequate.
 Meaning is often unclear.
-OR: Evidence that parts of the writing are plagiarized or not the student's own work 0 Incomprehensible Insufficient writing to evaluate Copy of a published work / another students' work Evidence that most of the writing is plagiarized or not the student's own work
+OR: Evidence that parts of the writing are plagiarized or not the student's own work 0 Incomprehensible Insufficient writing to evaluate Copy of a published work / another students' work Evidence that most of the writing is plagiarized or not the student's own work 1 I • Endence that most of the writing is playianzed of not the student's own work